how to stop hair shedding

 In a nutshell, yes.

 Hair shedding has so many reasons.
-Luckily, they are all curable and you can stop hair shedding if diagnosed early.
-Here are some of the types of hair loss based on how commonly they occur:
+Luckily, they are all curable, and you can reduce excessive hair shedding and even stop it if diagnosed early.
+Here are some of the causes of hair loss based on how commonly they occur:

 Hair Shedding Reason #1: Stress (Telogen Effluvium)